-With the ENGINE START/STOP button in the ON position, select or deselect 'Driver Assistance → Forward Safety' from the Settings menu to set whether or not to use each function.
+With the engine on, select 'Driver Assistance → Forward Safety' from the Settings menu to set whether or not to use each function.

 - If 'Active Assist' is selected, the system will warn the driver with a warning message and an audible warning depending on the collision risk levels.
 Braking assist will be applied depending on the collision risk. - If 'Warning Only' is selected, the system will warn the driver with a warning message and an audible warning depending on the collision risk levels.
-Braking will not be assisted.

-• If 'Off' is selected, the system will off.
-The 'selected, the system will will illuminate on the cluster.
+Braking will not be assisted. - If 'Off' is selected, the system will turn off.
+The ♣ warning light will illuminate on the cluster.